mausio/ULRICA/README.md

      - if "create new car profile": go through `createNewCarProfile()`
    - if there are no car profiles saved: go through `createNewCarProfile()`
 - New car profile
   - `NewCarProfileInputController` questions about name, manufacturer, model, buildyear and heatpump
- - Calls `NewConsumptionProfileInputController` after and goes through process of regression and adds consumption profile to car profile afterwards
+  - Calls `NewConsumptionProfileInputController` and goes through process of regression and adds consumption profile to car profile afterwards
   - Displays the new profile as Json
 - Display car profile list
   - lists the cars with their given (nick-)name and allows a selection
   - after selecting the car, the car will be fully loaded into the `CarProfileModel`
 4. **Range Calculator or Route Planner**
 - Ask...
   - if they would like to just calculate the real range of the car with the given battery percentage or
   - Ask if they would like to plan a route with charging stops
 - Ask either way for the current (or expected) weather
   - Temperature
   - ask about the weather (list with suitable order)
     - cloudy
     - clear / sunny
     - cloudy
     - rainy
     - snowy
 5. **Range Calculator**
 -
 6. **Route Planner**